rpp34-fec-firebrick/Atelierc-Front-End/README.md

 # Atelier.io

 Hello!
-Welcome to Aterlier, this is a front for a E-commerce client that sells fashion prodcuts.
+Welcome to Aterlier, this is a E-commerce website that sells fashion prodcuts.

 The aim was to build a complex webpage that interacts with an API, server, and four widgets made by four different people while being thoroughly tested to ensure the best outcome.
 We had the oppurtunity to use some technologies including React, Jest, HTML, CSS, Axios, Express and, hopefully to no suprise, Javascript!